primeroIMS/primero-x-localized/docs/operations.md

  ```
  df -kh
  ```
- Primero will use disk space if the database is running on the same **Production Server**, if the file storage is located on the same server, or there are old, unused Primero Docker images.
+ Primero will use disk space if the database is running on the same **Production Server**, if the primero attachment storage (photos, PDFs) is located on the same server, or there are old, unused Primero Docker images.

  To check for unused Docker images, list the images and look for images with tag versions different than the current running version:
  ```